 Andrew Swindell is a TOGAF qualified Enterprise Information Architect and with over 20 years’ experience in the field of information technology and enterprise architecture.

-Andrew explores the role of Information Architecture, the opportunities it presents and the value generated from focusing on your data assets.
+In this podcast episode, Andrew will share with us the importance of informationarchitecture , the opportunities it presents and the value generated from focusing on your data assets.

 Good to Great: Why Some Companies Make the Leap and Others Don't, by Jim Collins.

 LinkedIn Profile: https://www.linkedin.com/in/andrewswindell/